Aliuoly/ModularSimulator/examples/simple_irreversible_system/readme.md

 ### 4\.
 Assembling the Final Simulation

-The final simulation object is created by passing all the modular components—quantities, controllers, constants, and solver options—to the constructor of our `IrreversableSystem` class.
+The final simulation object is created by passing all the modular components—quantities, controllers, constants, and solver options—to the constructor of our `IrreversibleSystem` class.
 This object then handles the entire simulation loop, including the control logic and numerical integration.

 ## Performance Considerations